 Giving Tuesday Tips from DATCP and DFI

-“Scammers sometimes use phony websites and high-pressure pitches to gather funds for fake charities in an effort to steal your money and personal information,” said Lara Sutherlin, Administrator of DATCP’s Division of Trade and Consumer Protection.
+“Scammers use phony websites and high-pressure pitches to solicit funds for fake charities in an effort to steal your money and personal information,” said Lara Sutherlin, Administrator of DATCP’s Division of Trade and Consumer Protection.
 “There are many simple ways you can protect yourself from scammers and make sure you are donating to a legitimate charity.”

 “With a little research and a few precautions, you can help ensure your donations will be used as intended and go to organizations that are genuinely serving others,” said Patti Epstein, Administrator of DFI’s Division of Corporate and Consumer Services.

 If you receive a phone call, email, or text from someone asking for a donation: